dylsteck/DylanContentGraph/Articles/Next in Tech - Mar. 4, 2023.md

 ![Bluesky iOS](Media/BlueskyiOS.png)

 With the AT Protocol, users' accounts are portable between different apps or clients.
 And similar to Mastodon, usernames on the protcol are domain names.
+Developers can build apps freely on the protocol, since none of the data is locked behind APIs.
+This also means users can carry their following anywhere, so they don't lose their social graph is a particular service goes down or changes its policies.
+The app is still early and only has a few hundred people on its beta, but it's surely getting tons of interest and the beta is receiving frequent updates.

 ## On My Mind: Internet as a Data Source